Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 For Vata Types

-Yoga Nidra is especially beneficial for Vata types, whose nervous systems are naturally overactive and prone to anxiety, insomnia, and restlessness.
+Yoga Nidra is especially good for Vata types.
+Their nervous systems run overactive and are prone to anxiety, insomnia, restlessness.

 Benefits: